 A fabulous small restaurant in Dervaig.
 The set menu at Ar Bord is constantly changing but features the best local produce.
 Typically this may include local shellfish, wild venison smoked in house, Isle of Gigha halibut, meat from neighbouring farms and leaves and herbs foraged from the local area.
 Booking is essential as places are limited.

 Ballygown | Ulva Ferry

 Ballygown is a family-run restaurant on the west coast of the island and with a sea of buoys tied up out the front, you certainly won't miss it despite the rural location.
 The menu changes daily with delicious home cooked starters, mains and puddings made by Jeanette, who is happy to cater for different diets.
-Ballygown is a cosy and popular restaurant, so booking is recommended.
+Please note Ballygown is closed for 2021.

 Cafe Fish | Tobermory

 Housed in an iconic Art Deco building right beside the water, Cafe Fish is an award-winning restaurant, ideal for seafood lovers with fish brought in from their own boats.
 The menu is both fantastic and extensive and is available for both lunch and dinner.
 Inside, the decor is relaxed but well-presented with an aptly nautical theme, making it a highly enjoyable experience to eat there.

 The Carthouse Gallery and Tea Room at Calgary offers teas, coffees, soups and sandwiches, served in a setting that is adorned with regularly changing local artwork and just a stone's throw from the island's most beautiful beach.
 After a day on the sand, why not treat yourselves to a freshly baked slice of cake and stock up on some local produce before returning to your cottage.